Taraxa-project/taraxa-documentation/node-setup/testnet_node_setup/windows.md

 ![Download Taraxa Scripts](../../.gitbook/assets/15-download-scripts.png)

+{% hint style="danger" %}
+GitHub is blocked in some countries.
+If you can't access the previous link please refer to the [GitHub is blocked](../github_blocked.md) document.
+{% endhint %}

-Click on "Download ZIP" under the code menu and the download should start.
+Click on "Download ZIP" under the "Code" menu and the download should start.

 After the download is complete you can find a new zip file in your downloads folder.